peeradonmoke2002/FRA502_HW_6703/README.md

 ### Gradient and Hessian Calculation
 To implement Newton's Method, we need to calculate the gradient and Hessian matrix of the Rastrigin function.

-Base from objective function of restrigin function:
+Based on the objective function of the Rastrigin function:
 $$f(x) = 10d + \sum_{i=1}^{d} (x_i^2 - 10\cos(2\pi x_i))$$
-We need to find the gradient and hessian matrix of the function.
+we need to find the gradient and Hessian matrix of the function.

 **Gradient**
-The gradient of the function is given by:
+For $A = 10$ the gradient of the function is:
 $$\nabla f(x) = 2x + 20\pi \sin(2\pi x)$$
 **Hessian Matrix**
-The Hessian matrix of the function is given by:
+The Hessian matrix of the function is:
 $$H(x) = diag(2 + 40\pi^2 \cos(2\pi x_i))$$
 where $diag$ denotes a diagonal matrix with the specified elements on the diagonal.